DrCytometer/AutoSpectral/README.md

 ## Example

-This is a basic example of the workflow, using samples from the ID7000:
+This is a basic example of the workflow, using samples from the ID7000.
+This only illustrates weighted least squares unmixing.
+For per-cell autofluorescence extraction or per-cell fluorophore optimization, see the articles on those topics.

 ``` r
 library( AutoSpectral )